Skip To Main Content

 CAREER PATHWAYS

 With further education and training, students can advance into roles such as preschool or elementary teachers, child psychologists, speech-language pathologists, pediatric nurses, or social workers.
-The program also serves as a strong foundation for post-secondary studies in education , psychology, or human development, preparing students to meet the growing workforce demand for highly skilled professionals who support the care, education, and well-being of young children and their families.
+The early childhood education program also serves as a strong foundation for post-secondary studies in education, psychology, or human development, preparing students to meet the growing workforce demand for highly skilled professionals who support the care, education, and well-being of young children and their families.